JMAP Quotas

 This is a standard “/query” method as described in [@!RFC8620], Section 5.5.

-- name:
+name: “String”

-The Quota name property contains the given string. - scopes:
+The Quota name property contains the given string.

-A Quota object matches the FilterCondition if and only if all of the given conditions match.
+A Quota object matches the FilterCondition if and only if all the given conditions match.
 If zero properties are specified, it is automatically true for all objects.

 The following Quota properties MUST be supported for sorting: